 - Track your calories & protein with My Fitness Pal: After you provide your current weight and goal weight the app will give you a daily calorie guide.
 Hit 0.5-0.7g per lb of bodyweight in protein, and arrange the rest of your calorie intake so you stay within your calorie guide for the day.
 Don’t worry about their default “goal ranges” on the app.
 Hit your calorie goal and your protein goal.
 That’s it for starters.
 There is lots of wiggle room for carbohydrates and fat.
 Don’t completely eliminate either, while still hitting your protein and calorie goal.

 - Ogranisation: Make a grocery list, prepare your meals.
 Stick to your own prepared meals most of the time.
 Eating out for lunches and dinner regularly is a sure way to lose control over your calorie intake.
 (I’m not saying never eat out).
-Preparing meals in advance is easy, cost effective, and goes a long way in keeping you in shape.
+Preparing meals in advance is easy, cost effective, and goes a long way in keeping you in shape and consistent with your nutrition.
 Every single person I know who is lean / in good shape thinks in advance about meals.
 They are not obsessive or overly restrictive, but they have a plan.

 - Focus on protein, fruits, and vegetables: We know protein is vital for maintaining muscle mass while in a calorie deficit, and to hit the 0.5 to 0.7g per day goal, you will probably need to make a conscious effort to increase your protein.
 Protein rich foods are also great for controlling hunger, which is a massive plus.
 Finding ways to manage hunger while staying in a calorie deficit is essential for long term adherence.
 Vegetables and fruit are very healthy, and can be eaten in large quantities without racking up a lot of calories.
 Again, this can be very useful for hunger control.
 Carbohydrates and fats will naturally find their way into your diet when focusing primarily on protein and fruits & vegetables.
 You will see this in your MyFitnessPal log.
 It is common to find you reduce your carbohydrate intake from things like bread, rice, pasta, potatoes, and sugar to hit your protein and calorie goal.
 Again, I am not saying to completely eliminate, but look at reducing your carbohydrate intake, to facilitate and increased protein intake while staying in a calorie deficit.
 Our carbohydrate needs are quite low if we aren’t performing strenuous activity, and the recommended daily intake of carbohydrate from governing body’s is usually way too high to make any sense.
 For example, The Dietary Guidelines for Americans recommend 225 – 325 grams of carbohydrate per day.
 As a frame of reference, one slice of bread has 15 grams of carbohydrate, and 1 cup of cooked pasta is 45 grams of carbohydrate.
 Don’t be afraid to bring carbohydrate down a little bit, and boost up your protein.
 This will likely reduce calories, and may also reduce hunger.
 (Your food tracking will tell you many grams of protein and carbohydrate you consume in a day).